You are not broken. You are becoming.

 • Nutrition, movement, recovery, and embodied support

-This session focuses on how to support your body through nutrition, movement, and recovery in ways that are sustainable and compassionate.
+Together we will explore how to support your body through nutrition, movement, and recovery in ways that are sustainable and compassionate.
 We’ll discuss midlife metabolism, strength and muscle, energy, and nourishment through a non-diet, non-punitive lens that emphasizes nourishment, capability, and care over willpower or restriction.

 We’ll also address the physical aspects of sleep and sexual health, including muscle, circulation, tissue health, and why pain or discomfort are not things to push through.